Vani Nilakantan, PhD

 Dr. Ahmed Dalmar is an MD-epidemiologist, senior research scientist at Aurora Health Care and clinical assistant professor at the University of Wisconsin Medical School and Public Health.
 His major research is related to the epidemiologic studies in general and particularly in cardiovascular diseases, hypertension, obesity and health disparity.

 Dr. Dalmar received his medical degree in St. Petersburg, Russia and conducted his residency in urology from University of Pisa, Italy.
-He completed a preventive medicine course at Academy of Health Sciences in Fort Sam Houston in Texas and a postdoctoral fellowship in cardiovascular medicine/hypertension at MCW on a NIH fellowship grant from 1996 to 1999.
-He received his Master of Science in epidemiology form MCW.
-His current research is focused on outcomes associated with aortic valve replacement, bariatric surgery and hypertensive disorders of pregnancy.
-He is collaborating with Dr. Vani Nilakantan on Determinants of Disparities in Outcomes in Kidney Transplantation and Dr. Arshad Jahangir with his research projects in cardiovascular aging.
+He completed a preventive medicine course at Academy of Health Sciences in Fort Sam Houston in Texas and a postdoctoral fellowship in cardiovascular medicine/hypertension at the Medical College of Wisconsin(MCW) on a NIH fellowship grant from 1996 to 1999.
+He received his Master of Science in epidemiology from MCW.

 Prior to joining Aurora Health Care, Dr. Dalmar worked as a physician (surgeon-urologist) in Somalia, and a fellow and senior research associate at MCW.
 There he participated in the conduct of coronary artery disease in blacks (supported by an NIH grant as a sub-investigator) and in the training of medical students on physical examination and accurate blood pressure measurement.